 A fish-lover’s guide to Bangkok, and a bit beyond.

-Text and photos by Margarita Hermoso
+Photos by Margarita Hermoso

 How does one become an avid fish enthusiast?”
 That’s the most common reaction I get from people who don’t understand my passion for taking care of fish.
 And while I don’t have a single straight answer for this, I think I can compare it to love at first sight—and my love for it doesn’t diminish but continues to build up slowly over time.